Anthony Pettis: 2018

 Pettis was expected to face Michael Chiesa on April 7, 2018, at UFC 223, but the bout was canceled two days before the event after Chiesa was injured in an incident in which Conor McGregor hurled a dolly through the window of the bus Chiesa was in.
 The shards of the shattered window cut Chiesa, who was deemed unfit to fight by the athletic commission.

 On April 6, 2018, UFC Featherweight Champion Max Holloway was declared medically unfit by the New York State Athletic Commission and was pulled from his main event fight against Khabib Nurmagomedov.
 Pettis accepted the opportunity to fight Khabib Nurmagomedov at UFC 223 for the lightweight championship on a day's notice with the hope of getting $1,000,000 for the fight.
 The UFC declined to pay him this much money and the deal fell through.

 The bout with Chiesa was rescheduled to UFC 226.
 At weight-ins, Chiesa weighed in at 157.5 pounds, 1.5 pounds over the non-title lightweight limit of 156 pounds.
 As a result, the fight proceeded catchweight bout with Chiesa forfeiting 30% of his purse to Pettis.
 Pettis won the fight via triangle armbar submission in the second round.
 This fight earned him the Performance of the Night award.

 Pettis faced Tony Ferguson on October 6, 2018, at UFC 229.
 After a back-and-forth fight, Pettis knocked down Ferguson in round two, but subsequently broke his hand in the process, going on to lose by corner stoppage due to his injury before the third round.
 This fight earned him the Fight of the Night award.

 2019

 On January 19, 2019, it was announced that Pettis would be returning to Welterweight for the first time since 2008 to face Stephen Thompson.
 This fight served as the headliner of UFC on ESPN+ 6 on March 23, 2019.
 Thompson outstruck Pettis for most of the bout, however Pettis won the fight via knockout late round two, becoming the first man to knockout Thompson in his MMA and kickboxing careers.
 This win earned him the Performance of the Night award.

 Pettis faced Nate Diaz on August 17, 2019, at UFC 241.
-He lost the fight via unanimous decision.
+He lost the fight via unanimous decision.Pettis blamed a hand laceration, received from a faulty USADA issued glass urine sample bottle, for the lackluster performance against diaz and subsequent loss.
+Pettis would file a lawsuit over the matter against USADA soon after the bout. later claiming he was financially compensated by the agency for the incident.